HaldiH/tat/docs/user-guide/installation.md

 ```

 :::{note}
-If you are using windows, it may happends that `pip` is not in your path.
+If you are using Windows, it may happends that `pip` is not in your path.
 So you will need to add `python -m pip` to install the package, e.g.
     ```shell
     python -m pip install tat
     ```